xiaoxinghu/noteman/README.md

 ## Usage

-You can always invoke `note help` to see a list commands.
+You can always invoke `note help` to see a list of commands.
 But here I will describe the basic functions that current version provides.

 ### Capture notes